Forest of Saint-Germain-en-Laye © French Moments

 Château du Val in Saint-Germain-en-Laye © French Moments

-The estate was left inhabited when Louis XVI moved to Versailles (1682).
-It was renovated as a place of residence by Charles Juste de Beauvau (1720–1793), future Marshal of France (1783).
-Brother of the famous Madame de Boufflers, the French nobleman was born in Lunéville to a family that were the most powerful in Lorraine after the ruling Duke of Lorraine.
+Brother of the famous Madame de Boufflers, the French nobleman was born in Lunéville to a family that was the most powerful in Lorraine after the ruling Duke of Lorraine.

-The chateau has recently been transformed into a three star hotel which enjoys good guest reviews.
+The chateau has recently been transformed into a three-star hotel which enjoys good guest reviews.

 >> Book your room at the Château du Val <<